geneontology/geneontology.github.io/_docs/faq.md

 [ontology](/faq-tags/ontology)

 GO terms do not occupy strict fixed levels in the hierarchy.
 Because GO is structured as a graph, terms would appear at different 'levels' if different paths were followed through the graph.
 This is especially true if one mixes the different relations used to connect terms.
-Thus it is more proper to ask: "what is the maximum depth of such and such a term" (or minimum, average, etc.).

-We do not pre-generate reports showing this.
-If you genuinely want this information you can perform [SQL queries](http://amigo.geneontology.org/goose)on our database to get it.
-See [this example](http://wiki.geneontology.org/index.php/Example_Queries#Query_by_distance_to_root).

-But you may want to reconsider whether you want this information at all!
-The (maximum) depth of a term may not be as informative as you think.

 A more informative metric would be the information content of the node based on annotations.
-See, for example, the work of [Alterovitz et al.](http://nar.oxfordjournals.org/content/35/suppl_1/D322.abstract).
+See, for example, the work of [Alterovitz et al.](http://nar.oxfordjournals.org/content/35/suppl_1/D322.abstract){:target="blank"}.

 [What is an OWL file?](/faq/what-owl-file)
 ------------------------------------------